Dreams and Goals

 6. If we don’t dream about the future, how will we know where we are going?

 7. When we build our dreams, our dreams build us.
 The more we can dream, the more we can do.

 1. Look at the miracles that surround you, iPhones, iPads, 3D Television, they all started as dreams!
 Our dreams are beacons that reveal possibilities and allow us to transform life.

 2. Glory, victory, and honor only come to those who dare to dream.

-3. The achievement of you dreams will vanquish your problems, and success belongs to those who follow their dreams.
+3. The achievement of you dreams will end your problems, and success comes to those who follow their dreams.

 4. No dreamer is ever too small and no dream is ever too big.